bugzmanov/refactoring-challenge/README.md

 * find & fix bugs and issues
 * remove code smells
-* redesign to make it maintanable
+* refactor to make it more maintanable (applying best practices and coding standarts)
 * write tests
-* open pull request
+* open a pull request
-* have fun